 The quality of each Peace Corps program varies between countries.
 If a country has had volunteers, uninterrupted, for a long period of time, then chances are they’ve had time to work out the kinks to successfully train volunteers or more specifically meet the needs of the host country.
 However, if they have just opened or reopened (because of previous political instability and evacuation, for example) you may be entering a work in progress.
-Information on program quality can be found by looking at survey results for each country on Peace Corps Wiki.
-Departure dates can be found for each country as well.

 Don't expect your service to be exactly like your friends or that blog you found while going through the excruciatingly long application process.
 Likewise, not all advice you get from other volunteers will necessarily apply to you.